top of page

 4. Transformation

 Once the unknown areas of your psyche are illuminated, you will feel reconciled with your shadow and more like your whole self.
-At this point, spiritual awareness and growth amplify as there are no longer so many barriers to expressing who you are as a soul.
-Your soul has a signature that is uniquely you, and at this point, your relational and creative passions can become more easily actualized.
-At this stage of therapy, you will be encouraged to stay attuned to your internal alchemy to anchor your transformation.
+At this point, spiritual awareness and growth intensify as there are fewer barriers to expressing who you are as a soul.
+Your soul has a unique signature, and at this point, your relational and creative passions can become more easily actualized.
+At this stage of therapy, you will be encouraged to stay attuned to your internal alchemy and to anchor your transformation.

 With Love,